Available at http://www.Press53.com, Amazon.com and other Internet outlets, and on order at any bookstore. Thanks so much for your support!

-Terri Kirby Erickson is the author of five full-length collections of award-winning poetry.
-Her work has appeared or is forthcoming in American Life in Poetry, Artemis Journal, Asheville Poetry Review, Atlanta Review, Cutthroat, Dime Show Review, JAMA, Kakalak, Latin American Literary Review, Literary Mama, NASA News & Notes, North Carolina Literary Review, Poet’s Market, The Christian Century, The Christian Science Monitor, The Sunlight Press, The Sun Magazine, The Writer’s Almanac, Valparaiso Poetry Review, Verse Daily, and many others.
-Awards include the Joy Harjo Poetry Prize, Atlanta Review International Publication Award, Nautilus Silver Book Award, and numerous others.
+Terri Kirby Erickson is the author of six collections of poetry.
+Her work has appeared in Ted Kooser’s “American Life in Poetry,” Annals of Internal Medicine, Asheville Poetry Review, Atlanta Review, Healing the Divide: Poems of Kindness & Connection, JAMA, Latin American Literary Review, Poet’s Market, San Pedro River Review, storySouth, The Christian Century, The Poetry Foundation, The Sun, The Writer’s Almanac, Valparaiso Poetry Review, Verse Daily, and many more.
+Her awards include the Joy Harjo Poetry Prize, Atlanta Review International Publication Award, Nazim Hikmet Poetry Award, Nautilus Silver Book Award, and many others.
 She lives in North Carolina.

 Great article written by reporter Fran Daniel about my poetry and A Sun Inside My Chest, accompanied by terrific photos by Andrew Dye, in the Winston-Salem Journal, October 4, 2020: https://journalnow.com/entertainment/arts-and-theatre/local-poet-terri-kirby-erickson-s-sixth-book-of-poetry-to-be-released-by-press/article_d0b3128c-03ec-11eb-90a2-d3570377d662.html